 Now you are asking, why would I want to do that?

-Well, if you are sprinting, you need to kick like mad and if your feet are right at the surface, you really can't do that really well, so by allowing your legs to drop down just a slight bit, you are actually creating more room for your kicking power.
+Well, if you are sprinting, you need to kick like mad, and if your feet are right at the surface, you can't do that very well.
+By allowing your legs to drop down just a slight bit, you are creating more room for your kicking power.
+At the same time, your body is angled more like a boat trying to swim over the top of the water rather than through it.

 Well, there is a lot to say about the backstroke kick, but the basic principle applies.

 If you can't kick well, you will probably not be any good at backstroke.
+In fact, backstroke is a very kick-driven stroke, so go get your kick on first.

-Motion starts with the hip and undulates forward to your toes.
+Don't bend your knees too much.
+The motion starts from the hip and undulates forward to your toes.
+Relax your ankles.

 Keep your hips up during backstroke